ICRAR/daliuge/docs/architecture/drops.rst

 Relationships
 ^^^^^^^^^^^^^

-Drops are connected between them and create a graph representing an execution plan, where inputs and outputs are connected to applications, establishing the following possible relationships:
+Drops are connected and create a dependency graph representing an execution plan, where inputs and outputs are connected to applications, establishing the following possible relationships: